 The markets that most favor renting

-The five markets that most favor renting rather than buying are places that experienced strong buyer interest during the spring:
+The five markets that most favor renting rather than buying are places that experienced strong buyer interest during the summer:

 - Kansas City: The metro area’s reading is 0.39.

 - Cleveland: Its index was -0.12 of a possible -1.22.

 - New York City: Its index of -0.2 was the lowest reading.

 Manhattan sales volumes have been hit hard by COVID-19, while the surrounding boroughs and suburbs have seen an uptick in demand, according to Jonathan Miller, a Manhattan-based appraiser and head of Miller Samuel Inc.